anshulshah99/cpython/Lib/idlelib/SETUP.md

 our own master copy of the CPython code base, which we will distribute through GitHub Classroom.

-Accept the GitHub Classroom Assignment here: [GitHub Classroom Invitation][13]
+Accept the GitHub Classroom Assignment (you can find this link on the course website version of this file)

 Once you accept the GitHub Classroom assignment, you should have your own repository containing the CPython source code.